 and glossy papers but if required we can digitise at even higher resolutions

-so that the artworks can be enlarged 2 - 4 times.
+so that the artworks can be enlarged 2 - 3 times or even mural sizes!

 paintings that won't be viewed closer than the normal overall viewing